sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

       ]
     }

-* TODO: relation to acceptable methods and algorithms
+Please refer to [Algorithms](#Algorithms) for more information on eligable cryptographic methods and keys that can be used by OpenID Providers.

 ## Dynamic Registration
 If the OP is acting as an NL-iGov OAuth Authorization Server (NL-iGov OAuth2